 The problem with premieres is that they have changed the way we all blog about music.
 Back in the day we would share a song because we actually liked it.
 We would revel in the fact that we found it on our own, and we would be excited to show all of our fans.
 Heck, that’s the very essence of music blogging!

-Unfortunately, that's not how things work today.
+Unfortunately, that's not how things work today (in 2016).
 Any music blogger with decent traction knows that your email inbox is no longer sacred.
 At Indie Shuffle we were receiving roughly 300 submissions a day.
 It became so overwhelming that I instituted a “premieres only” policy -- you could only send me an email if it was a premiere request.
 Otherwise, I’d find out about your song through my own means, and didn't need an email about it.
 Even then I was still getting 50 premiere submissions a day, and I had become my own worst enemy.

 It became a chore.
 And that sucked.
 I didn’t start music blogging because I wanted to read 50+ emails a day of people asking to get their music on Indie Shuffle.
 I started it because I enjoyed finding and listening to music.